darrenrector91/iTrack_solo_project/README.md

 Add additional notes about how to deploy this on a live system

 ## Live version
-(deployed on Heroku and takes 30 seconds to deply, please be patient)<br>
+(released on Heroku and takes 30 seconds to deploy, please be patient)<br>
 https://itrack-fishing-app.herokuapp.com/

 ## Author